14 – 23 inches

 Since the amount that a dog consumes is largely dependent on its size, quoting an exact amount for an Aussiedoodle has great potential for inaccuracy.
 The wide variance in the breeding of the dog makes large gaps in the size of the dog.

-If we work with average sizes of an Aussiedoodle and adjust from there to match the size of yours, you should get a relatively accurate amount to begin.
+If we work with average sizes of an Aussiedoodle and adjust their food intake from there to match the size of yours, you should get a relatively accurate amount to begin.
 The average Aussiedoodle eats between two to three cups of food daily.
 Move up or down from here, depending on the size of your pup.
-Check with your vet to make sure that this is an appropriate amount for their weight, diet needs, and activity level.
+Check with your vet to make sure that this is an appropriate amount of food for their weight, diet needs, and activity level.

 Australian Shepherd Poodle Mixes don’t just require exercises typically associated with dogs.
 They thrive on a mix of physical activity as well as mental stimulation.
 They can be happy in any living situation as long as they are active enough.